caiobegotti/Panfolio/README.markdown

 Panfolio
 --------

+BEWARE: as of now Panfolio is VERY BUGGY as it's under heavy changes to get rid of JavaScript stuff and it will probably not work correctly.
+You have been warned.

 Panfolio is a tiny Python script to generate a nice simple gallery of all your (say, vacations) pictures.
 The only reason I wrote this was to get a free coffee on @artmello, who happens to be quite lazy to organize his photos :-)

 Demo